June 23, 2018, Tifton, GA-

 Leaving salubrious Aiken, I wanted to make fairly good time getting to north Florida, before turning in.
 So Augusta, Lake Oconee, Macon and Andersonville all wait for another time.
 I made a mental note, as to the exquisite beauty of Oconee and its Reynolds properties.
 There is much also that Georgia has to tell, regarding the struggles of men with one another.
 Americus showed the way towards amity, whilst Andersonville chronicles the flip side of Maryland’s Point Lookout, being the site of a POW camp for Union soldiers, just as the latter was for Confederate POW.

-So, I stopped here, in Tifton, just off I-75, enjoying chicken salad at a Zaxbe’s.
+So, I stopped here, in Dublin, just off I-75, enjoying chicken salad at a Zaxby’s.
 I still am determined to make it at least to Ocala, tonight.